-Quarterly NGO exchange meeting organised by asylkoordination, unpublished insurance, not like with full insurance: health, unemployment, accident and pension insurance).
-It is important to mention that these statistics include ALL Ukrainian citizens, including those who worked in Austria before the outbreak of war in Ukraine.
+As of 15 December 2024, 20,133 people with Ukrainian citizenship were employed in Austria with full insurance, 4,312 were employed less than part-time (no more than 8 hours per week, only accident insurance, not like with full insurance: health, unemployment, accident and pension insurance).102 It is important to mention that these statistics include all Ukrainian citizens, including those who worked in Austria before the outbreak of war in Ukraine.
 In the query system of the main association of all insured people, queries can only be made about nationality, not about residence permit.
-Before February 2022 5,026 Ukrainian citizens were fully employed and 720 less than part time (Geringfügige Beschäftigung).
+Before 27 February 2022 5,206 Ukrainian citizens were fully employed and 720 less than part time (Geringfügige Beschäftigung).